micmejia/bible-dump/AMPC/Genesis/Gen 16.md

-Therefore the well was called Beer-lahai-roi [A well to the Living One Who sees me]; it is [^c]between Kadesh and Bered.
+Therefore the well was called Beer-lahai-roi [A well to the Living One Who sees me]; it is between Kadesh and Bered.